 In the following demonstration you can change the scaling of the graph paper both in the x and the y directions.
-Notice how this changes the shapes of the functions that are drawn on the graph paper.
+Be sure to watch the four graph bound outputs as you click the scale buttons.
+Notice how changing the scaling for the graph paper apparently changes the shapes of the functions that are drawn on the graph paper.

 Understand that we are not changing the (x, y) point values for the funciton.
 We are not transforming the function.
 We are changing the x- and y-scales for a square piece of graph paper.
 This apparently changes the shape of the graph, but that is only because the x- and y-axes are not necessarily scaled the same.
 This is all quite a bit like thinking of the graph paper as a rubber sheet that can be stretched and compressed vertically or horizontally.